slinkity/slinkity/www/src/docs/asset-management.md

 │   └── index.md
 ```

-...and update that passthrough copy to use `public` instead of `assets`:
+... and update that passthrough copy to use `public` instead of `assets`:

 ```js
 // eleventy.js